Here’s this week’s IPM Podcast recorded on August 5, 2020 (11:04 mins).

 - Finish off by giving the floor a deep scrubdown with a mixture of 1 part Lysol, 2 parts water.
 Now your kitchen will not only smell fresh but also be the last place insects will target for food.

 The bathroom is a perpetual water source for many insects, especially cockroaches and silverfish because they love humid and moist environments.
 It is actually the second most infiltrated room in a house for most insects.
 The easiest way to avoid attracting them to your bathroom is to eliminate as much water and moisture as possible and keep the shower curtain clean.
 Without water or moisture cockroaches and silverfish will not live longer than a week.
 Bug-proofing your bathroom might also help gain an early detection of plumbing issues as you’ll want to check under sinks and toilet bases for excess water, which could be the sign of a serious plumbing issue.
+Replace your existing toilet to the best marine toilet which is affordable and compact.

 PATIOS, ROOF, DECKS